 Roti prata is the most popular and common Indian food in Singapore.
-Indian migrants brought this griddle-toasted flatbread to Singapore and ‘by the 1920s, this dish was established throughout the Malayan peninsula.”
+Indian migrants brought this griddle-toasted flatbread to Singapore; by the 1920s, this dish was established throughout the Malayan peninsula.
 It is thought to have originated from Madras where it is known as parota.
 Some believe that it originated from Punjab where it is called prontha or parontay.
 In South India and Bengal, it is called parotta, porotta or barotta, while in Sri Lanka, it is known as kothu parotta.
-In Mauritius and Maldives, it is called farata and in Myanmar as palata.
+In Mauritius and the Maldives, it is called farata, and in Myanmar, palata.
 Across the causeway in Malaysia, it is known as roti canai.
-While some believe “canai” refers to “Chennai”, others say “canai” is derived from the Malay word for the process of kneading and shaping the dough.
+While some believe canai refers to “Chennai”, others say it is derived from the Malay word for the process of kneading and shaping the dough.

 Roti prata is a crisp and flaky flatbread that is often eaten with a Hyderabadi-style mutton rib curry cooked with lentils called dalcha.
-Over time, Singapore has evolved into a prata paradise with many innovative incarnations of prata available in Indian-Muslim stalls as well as restaurants.
-Prata shops like Thasevi Food in Jalan Kayu and The Roti Prata House in Upper Thomson among others offer numerous varieties, from egg prata and chicken floss prata to combination flavours like cheese and mushroom, cheese and pineapple, cheese and chicken and even ice cream.
-There is also a prata buffet available at Clay Oven restaurant in Dempsey Road.
-The humble roti prata is even listed at number 45 on the World’s 50 Most Delicious Foods readers’ poll compiled by CNN Go in 2011.
+Over time, Singapore has evolved into a prata paradise with many innovative incarnations of prata available in Indian Muslim food stalls and restaurants.
+Prata shops like Thasevi Food on Jalan Kayu and The Roti Prata House at Upper Thomson among others offer numerous varieties, from egg prata and chicken floss prata to combination flavours like cheese and mushroom, cheese and pineapple, cheese and chicken, and even ice-cream.
+There is also a prata buffet available at the Clay Oven restaurant on Dempsey Road.
+The humble roti prata is ranked no. 45 on the World’s 50 Most Delicious Foods, a readers’ poll compiled by CNN Go in 2011.

 Association of Dutch Businessmen in Singapore.
 (2008, July–August).
 ADB newsbrief: A publication of the Association of Dutch Businessmen in Singapore.
 (Call no.: RSING 330.95957 ADBN)